+'''

 --dump-opencl FILE

+'''

-Don't run the program, but instead dump the embedded OpenCL program to the indicated file.
+Dump the embedded OpenCL program to the indicated file.
 Useful if you want to see what is actually being executed.

+'''

 --load-opencl FILE

+'''

 Instead of using the embedded OpenCL program, load it from the indicated file.
-This is extremely unlikely to result in successful execution unless this file is the result of a previous call to --dump-opencl (perhaps lightly modified).
+This is extremely unlikely to result in successful execution unless this file is the result of a previous call to --dump-openc1 (perhaps lightly modified).

+'''

 --dump-opencl-binary FILE

+'''

-Don't run the program, but instead dump the compiled version of the embedded OpenCL program to the indicated file.
+Dump the compiled version of the embedded OpenCL program to the indicated file.
 On NVIDIA platforms, this will be PTX code.

-If this option is set, no entry point will be run.
+'''

 --load-opencl-binary FILE

+'''